Dalhousie goby: Description

 The Dalhousie Goby is a fish that has several distinct physical features.
 Generally, the fish has a light grey, almost silver sheen.
 In comparison to other desert gobies, their colouring is more muted.

 Only reaching the length of approximately 4.5 cm to 6 cm, it is a small fish that has approximately two dorsal fins, fifteen vertebrae and fifteen caudal fin rays.

 The eyes of the Dalhousie Goby are high on its broad and flat head.
 Many sources distinguish the appearance of male gobies from female gobies, citing that the teeth in the male gobies appear larger and that the colour of female gobies are paler.
 Female gobies also have blue spots located in the center of their primary fins, whilst male gobies have a light blue stripe running through the centre of the primary dorsal fin, which is outlined by a pale yellow fringe.
 The colour of the Dalhousie Goby's pelvic fins vary from a translucent white to a translucent brown, with males generally possessing darker fins than their female counterparts.

 Dalhousie Gobies has been described as "poor swimmers".
 They also have a pharyngeal organ, used as a pathway for oxygen, which they use for respiration.
 This organ also allows them to extract oxygen from the atmosphere around them.

-These fish are active during the day.
-They are harmless to humans.
+These fish are diurnal and pose no threat to humans.

 Breeding and Diet

 Many leading marine biologists note that without extensive study of the Dalhousie Goby, much information has been interpolated from other desert goby species.

 The Dalhousie Gobies are benthic spawners that lay eggs rather than give birth to live young.
 They utilise rock cavities to lay their adhesive eggs, which attaches itself to the rocks.
 Once the eggs are deposited, the male goby acts as a guard and will fan the eggs with their fins almost constantly until they hatch so as to increase ventilation for the eggs.
 The number of eggs deposited has been estimated through a comparison with the breeding habits of the Chlamydogobius eremius, a species of goby that lays approximately 150 to 300 eggs.
 The Chlamydogobius eremius has also acted as a guide for scientists to determine the time it takes for eggs to hatch.
 Scientists suggest that it takes approximately ten days for Dalhousie Goby eggs to hatch.
-Their breeding season occurs during the Australian summer months.The generation length of the Dalhousie Goby is half a year.
+Their breeding season occurs during the Australian summer months.
+The generation length of the Dalhousie Goby is half a year.

 Like other goby species, the Dalhousie Goby are an omnivorous species.
 The majority of their diet consists of thread-like algae.
 Based on the known feeding habits of other gobies, the Dalhousie Goby are likely bottom feeders, feeding on smaller crustaceans and insects.
 There have also been instances of cannibalism among this species, with adults preying on younger fish.